 Giving your horse tablets is a difficult thing but your horse has a very sensitive and educated smell and taste as a survival mechanism so….sometimes it helps to mask the nasty stuff with something which is more pleasant.

 So, what exactly do we use as the molasses flavoring in Equine Challenge™?
 The “molasses flavor” comes from a proprietary blend of vanilla notes, botanical extracts and some aroma chemicals (all chemicals are EU approved as they are naturally found in different extracts, plants, etc).
+The most common are spices, nuts, herbs, fruits some flowers, cinnamon, cloves, ginger, lemon, nutmeg, orange, peppermint, spearmint, vanilla, violet and wintergreen.
+Artificial is anything that is manmade.
 Equine Challenge™ can be the best horse supplement in the Unites States but if your horse will not eat it, what would be the point?
 And as we all know, the vast majority of horses love Equine Challenge™ and suck it up like vacuum cleaners!

 What exactly is “yeast culture?”
 Yeast Culture is an ingredient produced by fermenting selected liquid and cereal grain raw ingredients with bakers yeast (Saccharomyces cerevisiae) and drying the entire culture-media without destroying the yeast factors, B-vitamins and other fermentation products.
 It is used in a wide variety of animal feeds including dairy, swine, beef, horse, poultry, aquaculture and pet foods.